conda/conda/docs/source/dev-guide/deep-dive-activation.md

 ```

 Those three lines are sourcing the relevant scripts.
 Similarly, for deactivation, notice how the
-deactivation scripts are executed first this time.
+deactivation scripts are executed first this time:

 ```shell
 $ conda shell.bash deactivate